 - Chill the mixer bowl and wire whisk for 15 minutes.

-- Beat the whipping cream over medium high speed until it starts to form peaks (about 3 mins).
+- Whisk the whipping cream over medium high speed until it starts to form peaks (about 3 mins).

 - Add the powdered sugar and beat until it is mixed in, but careful not to overdo it or the cream will turn into butter.
 It should form peaks.